Crosse/SchannelGroupPolicy/README.md

 # Group Policy Template for Schannel

-I really like Nartac Software's [IIS Crypto][IISCrypto] tool for confguring protocols, ciphers, hashes and key exchange algorithms on Windows.
+I really like Nartac Software's [IIS Crypto][IISCrypto] tool for configuring protocols, ciphers, hashes and key exchange algorithms on Windows.
 However, since the tool simply makes changes to the local machine's registry it still requires a bit of work if you want to roll out these changes to multiple machines.
 Sure, you could use IIS Crypto